Skip to main content

 • gameplay

-• “The gameplay loop of managing and outfitting a party of dwarves feels great because you have control over their class, gear, starting stats, and how they level up.”
+• “The gameplay loop of managing and outfitting a party of dwarves feels great because you have control over their class, their gear, their starting stats, and how they level up.”

 • “Still, the gameplay is very repetitive.”

-• “Sadly, it's just repetitive.
-I was hooked on progression a bit but realized I wasn't really having fun; upgrades don't really feel like they have a meaningful impact, the main gameplay loop gets annoying to execute quite fast, just menu clicking.
-Wish I'd realized earlier for a refund.”
+• “Sadly it's just repetitive; was hooked on progression a bit but realized I wasn't really having fun, upgrades don't really feel like they have a meaningful impact, the main gameplay loop gets annoying to execute quite fast just menu clicking, wish I'd realized earlier for a refund.”

 • grinding